ZORYA PRIVACY NOTICE

 - weekly penetration testing of systems;

-- security controls which protect our IT systems infrastructure and our premises from external attack and unauthorised access;
+- security controls which protect our IT systems infrastructure and our premises from external attack and unauthorized access;

 - internal policies setting out our data security rules for our personnel; and